-Paul Kingsnorth examines the collective fear of the future and the progressive concept of space colonization.
+Paul Kingsnorth examines the collective fear of the future and the resurgent concept of space colonization.
 He urges us to deflect the delusions created by our techno-industrial society.

 It was perhaps most popular in the 1950s, as a new consumer society began confidently rolling off the production line, and the age of literary science fiction arguably reached its peak.
 It was particularly popular with children, who read about it in comics with titles like Fantastic Adventures and Planet Stories.
 But many adults were equally sold on the promise offered.
 It was assumed fairly widely that by the year 2000 the promise would have been kept, and that humanity would benefit greatly.

 It didn't take long for this optimism to abate, and for a few decades the idea seemed to disappear from the popular consciousness.
 But I've noticed that in the last few years that old promise has resurfaced in the popular consciousness.
 This time around, though, it has a different taste to it.
 This time around, it seems more like a threat.

 I'm talking about the human colonization of other worlds.
 It seems eccentric even to write the words, but there's no doubt that a belief in humanity's need - perhaps its destiny - to colonize the moon, or Mars, or other worlds known or unknown, is making a strange kind of cultural comeback.
 No matter that it is no more practical now than it was in the 1950s.
 No matter that it doesn't look likely that it could happen within the lifetime of anyone alive today, if ever.
 The practicalities are not the point: it is a fantasy, a motif.
 It is a means of salvation.